Myanmar court sentences US journalist to 11 years in jail | Law-Order

 - Thailand

-Fenster, the managing editor of the online magazine Frontier Myanmar, was also found guilty of contacting illegal organizations and violating visa regulations, lawyer Than Zaw Aung said.
+Fenster, the managing editor of the online magazine Frontier Myanmar, was also found guilty of contacting illegal organisations and violating visa regulations, lawyer Than Zaw Aung said.
+He was sentenced to the maximum term on each charge.

 Fenster has been detained since May.
 He still faces two additional charges in a different court for allegedly violating the counterterrorism law and a statute covering treason and sedition.